2. SpaceStudio User Guide#

 2.2.2.
 Opening an existing project#

-SpaceStudio projects are stored in a diretcory which contains a file with the .spacestudio extension.
+SpaceStudio projects are stored in a directory which contains a file with the .spacestudio extension.
 To open an existing project, follow the steps below:

 Click on the File menu.